-Many years ago I was on eBay and came across a pamphlet for sale that had several historical tours of the county.
+Many years ago I was on eBay looking at metal detector accessories and metal detecting finds and came across a pamphlet for sale that had several historical tours of the county.
 I purchased it and then didn’t think much about it.
 Even after I got it I put it on my book shelf figuring when I had time I would go through it.

 Leave out of the west gate and head north for 1.2 miles.
 The house on the left was built in 1802.
 Keep driving north 1.5 miles and turn east.
 The corner house was built in 1806 for the Johnson family and the bricks were made on site.
 Drive 3.2 miles and on the north side of the road was the first church in the township that burned down in 1932.

 My nose stayed in this book from front to back then starting over and reading it again and again.
 Pulling up google maps and trying to get an idea of these places.
 One of the most interesting places for me was a town site that disappeared by 1835.
 It was a pretty significant town even having a post office which was pretty rare for such an early town site in Ohio.
 It consisted of about 10 houses, the post office, a tavern, church and a hotel.

 The main reason the town disappeared was once the canal was built the headwaters was just a few miles up the road and they figured it would be better to relocate up there.
 I suspect many of the houses stayed inhabited for several more years but I am guessing the business’s quickly pulled out and set up shop in the new town.